stefichjo/speranto/ghermanaj/en.md

 ## Verbs

-The suffix -ed ist pronounced [d], or [t], if the preceding consonant is voiceless.
+The suffix -ed for the past and the past participle is pronounced [d], or [t], if the preceding consonant is voiceless. <!-- ə remains on some occasions, like after d and t, right? -->

 | | |
 |-|-|